 The written proposal for the CAEM Department major area is a properly prepared technical document that describes the proposed Ph.D. research.
 The proposal is of central importance to the Comprehensive Examination.
-Its purpose is to indicate the academic preparation of the studentand her ability to carry out original, creative research and to communicate this effectively in a professional manner.
+Its purpose is to indicate the academic preparation of the student and her/his ability to carry out original, creative research and to communicate effectively in a professional manner.
 Although guidance from the Academic Advisor is permitted, the proposal must essentially be an independent creation by the student.

-The proposal may be based on discussions between the student and his/her Academic Advisor, appropriate references, independent research, and other materials such as books, coursework, or input from faculty.
+The proposal may be based on discussions between the student and the student's Academic Advisor, appropriate references, independent research, and other materials such as books, coursework, or input from faculty.
 All second-hand information must be clearly referenced, and the wording must be that of the student.